 Specials include: Music, Art, Spanish, Library, PE, Drama.

-Fourth Graders are now clearly “big kids” with new developmental needs.
+4th Graders are now clearly “big kids” with new developmental needs.
 The grade is divided into two classrooms with more students, because their learning is enhanced by having more perspectives and input from their peers.
 You might see these students engaged in active discussions about American history or character development in a novel, drafting and editing essays with guidance from their teachers and peers, or working with their peers on a hands on, real world project in math.

 NPS teaches scientific processes and concepts through hands-on inquiry-based activities.
 Through their own investigations and analyses, students develop a strong foundation in scientific literacy in life science, earth and space science, and physical science.
 Grades 3-6 attend science in the Lab, but you will also find students performing experiments and explorations on the sport court, on the field, or around our extended campus.
 Younger students learn science with their homeroom teachers.

-It’s always fun to peer into the upper division art room.
+It’s always fun to peer into the Upper Division art room.
 In this bright, colorful space, students in third grade and older can be creative and express themselves while learning fundamental elements of visual art and art history.
 Art lessons frequently cross the curriculum with social studies, reading, technology, math, science, and other core subjects to deepen students' understanding.

-NPS begins formal Spanish instruction in Pre-Kindergarten to foster appreciation of languages and cultures.
+NPS begins formal Spanish instruction in Pre-K 4 to foster appreciation of languages and cultures.
 Emphasis is placed on building a strong foundation by increasing vocabulary, mastering basic conversational phrases, developing confidence in listening and speaking.
 As they advance, students acquire reading, writing and grammatical skills while also exploring Spanish-speaking countries.

 Originally an exterior courtyard when the building was built in the 1920s, the music room retains the original stucco walls and mosaics, making this space an iconic one for our school.

 At NPS, technology is used as a learning tool to enrich the core curriculum in all grades.
 While we are committed to preparing students for a future in our dynamic, information-based society, NPS carefully considers the implication of technology on the young brain.
-Students in Second through Sixth Grade attend classes with the Education Technology Specialist to learn fundamental technology skills, which are in turn integrated into the classroom activities throughout the day.
+Students in 2nd through 6th Grade attend classes with the Education Technology Specialist to learn fundamental technology skills, which are in turn integrated into the classroom activities throughout the day.